 Nothing is more weird than looking in the mirror at your hair trial with a completely bare face, and the most formal hairstyle of your life.
 It will always feel a little off, and it surely doesn't help you get an idea for the overall, complete picture of your look for wedding day.

 Wear some makeup, bring your earrings, and let us help you put the whole picture together, so you can see it all coming together, for a little pre-wedding preview!
 I promise you will not regret it!

 On wedding day, the Bride should always have makeup done first, and then bridal hair comes after.
 This is nearly impossible to align schedule-wise for the entire bridal party, but it's important for the Bride, because YOU are the lady of the day (and you need to be perfect), and we don't want our talented makeup artists clipping any of your hair out of your face while they work their magic, and risk causing a crease in your perfect face framing piece!
 Just trust us!

 Last, but not least, and perhaps the most important...

 No Really, PLEASE, Tell Me If You’re Not Liking Something.

-To those of you who have gifted me with the opportunity to do your hair on one of the biggest occasions of your life, past, present, & future… Thank you, thank you, thank you!
+To those of you who have gifted our hair team with the opportunity to do your hair on one of the biggest occasions of your life, past, present, & future… Thank you, thank you, thank you!